ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 4. On the graph reversed, we run DFS one by one on the elements in the stack, till the stack is empty.
 For every time we run the DFS, we generate a new SCC.

 As DFS and reversing a graph have bee covered before, writing the code for this algorithm is trivial and hence not being covered here.
 For details on the code please refer to: https://www.geeksforgeeks.org/strongly-connected-components/

 <a href="#Contents">Back to contents</a>

+<a name="GP_FindMother"></a>
+### Find mother vertex
+A mother vertex is defined as the vertex in the graph from which all other vertices in the graph can be reached.
+There may exist more than one mother vertices, and the aim is to find any one of them.
+Three cases arise for the graph:
+1. Disconnected graphs: No mother vertex exists
+2. Connected undirected graphs: All vertices are mother vertices
+3. Connected directed graphs: To be found

+One method can be to perform BFS/DFS on all vertices one by one to check that from which can we reach all end points.
+Time compexity would be O(Num vertices x Time for DFS/BFS) = O(V(V+E)).

+Another way to solve the problem can be using the concept similar to finding strongly connected components.
+We run DFS from a given node in the graph and store in a stack the last finished nodes.
+Hence, the top of the stack would point to the node that finishes last.
+The node that finishes last will necessarily have to be the mother vertex if one exists, as had it not been a mother vertex, so it would have acted as a sink during the DFS traversal and ended before the mother vertex.

+Using this concept, to check the existence of a mother vertex, we run DFS with storing nodes in stack as and when each node is completed.
+The top of the stack is then checked to be the mother vertex.
+Thsi is done using DFS on the top node.
+If DFS travels to all nodes, then it is the mother vertex else mother vertex does not exist.

+To check during DFS that all nodes have been visited or not, we can apply either of the following two methods:
+1. As a visted aray is maintained, once nodes are visited they are marked as true.
+Hence after one iteration of DFS from the top node in the stack, break and check whether or not all nodes are visited.
+If yes then it is the mother vertex, else it is not.
+2. As the visisted array prevents us from visiting the same node once again, we can keep count of every time we reach a new node.
+When we reach a new node we do count++.
+This way if end count equals number of vertices then it is the mother vertex else it is not.

+As the code requires just slight modifications to the code for the DFS traversal of a graph, we do not cover the code for this question here due to triviality.

+<a href="#Contents">Back to contents</a>

+<a name="GP_CountAllSourceDestination"></a>
+### Count all paths from source to destination

+<a href="#Contents">Back to contents</a>

+<a name="GP_PrintAllSourceDestination"></a>
+### Print all paths from source to destination

+<a href="#Contents">Back to contents</a>